The Ultimate British Columbia and Canadian Rockies Road Trip (Part 2 of 3)

 As for the hiking, the Moraine Lake Lakeshore trail (1.5 km / 1 mile one way, easy) seems like a good option, but most of it will still be in the shadow early in the morning.

 Another hike - the Consolation Lakes trail (2.9 km / 1.8 miles one way, easy) - promises nice views of high alpine meadows, enormous talus slopes (a very slippery mountain incline with lots of small avalanche rocks) and a glacier.
-Had we had about more two hours, we would definitely hike that trail.
+Had we had about more two hours, we would definitely have hiked that trail.
 But if you can spare at least a half-day at Moraine Lake and don't mind doing some workout, go for either one of the moderate hikes: Lake Annette (5.7 km / 3.6 miles one way), Eiffel Lake (5.6 km / 3.5 miles one way), or Larch Valley / Minnestimma Lakes (4.3 km / 2.7 miles one way).
 Note that when the group access is in effect (usually mid-July to mid-October), hikers are legally required to travel in a tight group of four or more to protect from grizzly bear attacks and to minimize disturbance to those animals.
 The research has shown that groups of less than four people including lone hikers are more likely to be eaten by grizzly bears in the area.

 Renting a canoe at Moraine Lake or Lake Louise is the biggest rip-off single most overpriced attraction you can find in the Rockies.
 The rates start at $95 and $125 plus tax per hour respectively.
 Wait.
 What?
 Why?
 Why-y-y??!
 (The person struggling emoji).
 But you know what - people are still lining up to rent a canoe and even paddle in the rain.